Frequently Asked Questions

-How did you choose the preliminary building shape, size and style as shown in renderings?
+How did you choose the building shape, size and style as shown in renderings?

-We sought a flowing design evoking the region’s natural beauty, turning to inspirations such as water lilies on a lake surface.
+We sought a flowing artistic design evoking the region’s natural beauty, with inspiration from the ocean.
 Simultaneously, we carefully considered the practical and experiential needs of our visitors, resident animals and staff.
-We sought to concentrate staff operations and life support areas toward the bottom of the facility, allow for vast exhibit spaces and open teaching labs to accommodate many more visitors, and create wide-open event spaces with gorgeous views from the top.
-This process allowed us to decide upon a preliminary rendering of the exterior, which may be adjusted as we develop and refine the interior spaces.
+We sought to concentrate staff operations and life support areas toward the bottom of the facility and allow for vast exhibit spaces and open teaching labs to accommodate many more visitors.

-As shown in the preliminary renderings, Mote Science Education Aquarium will be an iconic, four-story building unique to southwest Florida, where wonder and learning will begin, even before visitors step inside.
-The building’s diaphanous skin will form smooth ellipses, rising into the sky like ripples on a calm sea.
-With wetlands nature trails and ocean-themed images swimming across the building’s exterior at night, Mote Science Education Aquarium will stir curiosity, just as our oceans do.
+As shown in the preliminary renderings, Mote SEA will be an iconic building unique to Southwest Florida, where wonder and learning will begin, even before visitors step inside.
+The building’s unique design, rising into the sky like ripples on a calm sea, and outdoor features such as wetlands nature trails will stir curiosity, just as our oceans do.

-What will be the economic impact of Mote Science Education Aquarium?
+What will be the economic impact of Mote SEA?

-Construction of Mote Science Education Aquarium is projected to benefit Florida’s economy by producing $280 million in direct and indirect and a total of 3,123 people employed over the construction period.
+The two-year construction of Mote SEA is projected to benefit Florida’s economy by producing $280 million in direct and indirect expenditures and a total of 3,123 people employed over the construction period.

-Beyond the one-time benefits of new construction, Mote Science Education Aquarium by itself — not including Mote’s research enterprise — will support more than 260 direct and indirect jobs, while providing approximately $28 million annually in economic benefits for the State of Florida.
+Beyond the one-time benefits of new construction, Mote SEA by itself—not including Mote’s research enterprise—will support more than 260 direct and indirect jobs, while providing approximately $28 million annually in economic benefits for the State of Florida.

 How will the new Aquarium’s annual economic impact compare with that of the current Mote Aquarium on City Island?

-The $28-million annual economic impact projected for the new Mote Science Education Aquarium represents a marked increase from the estimated $12-million annual economic impact estimated for the current Mote Aquarium.
+The $28-million annual economic impact projected for the new Mote SEA represents a marked increase from the estimated $12-million annual economic impact estimated for the current Mote Aquarium.

 What are the key features of the Mote Science Education Aquarium, including expected exhibits?
 Will there be new animal species added?